Psychological Abuse – a Horror Story Behind Closed Doors

 When you hear the word abuse, what’s the first word that comes to your mind?
-You might be acquainted with someone who has experienced domestic abuse?
-We all know that there are more than a million cases of domestic abuse being reported every year but what we don’t know is that the cases that go unreported are much greater in number.
+You might be acquainted with someone who has experienced domestic abuse.
+We all know that more than a million cases of domestic abuse are reported yearly, but we don’t know that the cases that go unreported are much greater.
+Especially the cases of abuse behind closed doors.

-One of the most common types of abuse that go unreported is psychological abuse; it’s literally a horror story behind closed doors and sadly many people who experience this type of abuse don’t go to the authorities or seek help.
+One of the most common types of abuse that go unreported is psychological abuse in marriage; it’s literally a horror story, and sadly many people who experience psychological violence don’t go to the authorities or seek help.

 What is psychological abuse?

-By definition, it is any harsh abusive act that causes mental suffering, the feeling of being powerless, feeling alone, fearful, sad and depressed in a partner.
-This type of abuse can be both verbal and non-verbal and is used to create fear and a sense of irrational respect from the victim.
+By definition, it is any cruel, abusive act that causes mental suffering, the feeling of being powerless, alone, fearful, sad, and depressed in a partner.
+Psychological abuse can be verbal and non-verbal and is used to create fear and a sense of irrational respect from the victim.

-Since this type of abuse doesn’t show any signs such as bruising, we won’t immediately see when someone is experiencing it but the most common reason why most cases go unreported is because most victims don’t say anything because of fear or that twisted mindset that they have to endure the torture for love, family or whatever reason.
+Still, the most common reason most cases go unreported is that most victims don’t say anything because of fear or that twisted mindset that they must endure the torture for love, family, or whatever reason.

 How to know if you are being abused

-However, some might not even know that they are already being abused because it’s not so frequent.
+However, some might not even know they are already being abused because it’s not so frequent.

-But abuse is always like that and before you know it, you’re stuck in an abusive relationship.
+But abuse is always like that; before you know it, you’re stuck in an abusive relationship.
 So how do you know if you are being abused?

 Signs of psychological abuse

-We may not be familiar with the signs but once we are, we can be more sensitive towards subtle symptoms of psychological abuse on a friend or loved ones.
+We may not be familiar with the signs, but once we are, we can be more sensitive toward subtle symptoms of psychological abuse on a friend or loved ones.
 Sometimes, all the victim needs is a sign that you are willing to help and that there is still hope for them.
 Let’s understand some of the signs of:

 - Frequent yelling